 Now that the app is set up and configured, we’ll need to use it in a workflow so we can test that it works.

 First, go to Workspace Settings > Tools > Workflow Builder and Create a new workflow.
 We’ll call this workflow “Request a Copy Review”

 Start the workflow with a ⚡️shortcut and configure it to work with a channel of your choosing.
 Our channel is called #design-team.

 Then, Add step > Create a form.
-This form should have three fields: Task title, Task description, and a Task Author.
-While Title and Description are text fields, Task Author needs "Select a person" as the question type.
+This form should have two fields: Task title and Task description.
+Uncheck the

 Add the app’s step to the workflow.
-Use the Steps from Apps tab to find your step, Copy Review Request, as you configured it in your app.
+Use the Apps menu to find your step, Copy Review Request, as you configured it in your app.
 When you add your step to the workflow, this is the first time a

 workflows_step_edit event will be dispatched to the app.
 If all is configured correctly, it should open a modal with three fields, the

 Task Author.
 From there, configure Workflow Builder's variables to pass information from one step to another.
 Match the variables provided by the Form Step to these fields.